ls1intum/Artemis/docs/dev/setup.rst

 * The Dockerfile has multiple stages: A `build stage`, building the ``.war`` file, and a `runtime stage` with minimal dependencies just for running artemis.

-..
-TODO: add defaults and recheck config volume to docker compose base service and Dockerfile also recheck if the envs are still necessary

 * The Dockerfile defines three Docker volumes (at the specified paths inside the container):

     * **/opt/artemis/config:**

       This will be used to store additional configuration of Artemis in YAML files.
-      ``src/main/resources/application-local.yml`` for instance is such an additional configuration file.
+      The usage is optional and we recommend using the environment files for overriding your custom configurations instead of using ``src/main/resources/application-local.yml`` as such an additional configuration file.
-      It should contain all custom configurations.
       The other configurations like ``src/main/resources/application.yml``, ... are built into the ``.war`` file and therefore are not needed in this directory.

-      ..
-TODO: add better description here when this problem is solved how we handle configs

       .. tip::
         Instead of mounting this config directory, you can also use environment variables for the configuration as